Isona/Callies-PotD-Handbook/index.md

 ### Mob Overview

 Caution:
-- Succubus - Does a telegraphed AoE terror around itself, followed by a damaging AoE cast - avoid these casts
+- Succubus - Patrols.
+Does a telegraphed AoE terror around itself, followed by a damaging AoE cast - avoid these casts
 - Monk - Does a pull in followed by an AoE, can be annoying, be wary around traps

 Proximity: